 NASA formed CoeCI to mature the crowdsourcing strategy and also to assist other federal agencies in using crowdsourced challenges to solve tough, mission-critical problems in 2011 at the request of the White House Office of Science and Technology Policy.
 S&T’s partnership with NASA’s CoECI will provide access to end-to-end solutions on all aspects of implementing challenge-based prize competitions from problem definition to challenge design and administration.

 For more information about DHS S&T’s prize competitions program visit www.dhs.gov/science-and-technology/prize-competitions.
-For more information on NASA’s CoECI visit https://www.nasa.gov/offices/COECI/.
+For more information on NASA’s CoECI visit https://www.nasa.gov/offices/COECI/ [Link no longer valid].
 To find out more about federal agency challenges and competitions check out GSA’s official federal agency challenge website at https://www.challenge.gov